Achieving 100 per cent renewable energy.

-We’re currently on track toward achieving an ambitious goal: to power every Apple facility entirely with energy from renewable sources — solar, wind, hydro, and geothermal.
-We’ve already reached this milestone at all of our data centers that provide online services to our customers, including in Maiden, North Carolina.
-We’ve also reached 100 percent at our facilities in Austin, Cork, and Munich and at our Infinite Loop campus in Cupertino.
+We’re currently on track toward achieving an ambitious goal: to power every Apple facility entirely with energy from renewable sources — solar, wind, hydro and geothermal.
+We’ve already reached this milestone at all of our data centres that provide online services to our customers, including in Maiden, North Carolina in the US.
+We’ve also reached 100 per cent at our facilities in Austin (USA), Cork (Ireland) and Munich (Germany), and at our Infinite Loop campus in Cupertino.

-Apple launches the redesigned iMac, which uses 68 percent less material and generates 67 percent fewer carbon emissions than earlier generations.
-In addition, the aluminum stand on the iMac is made using 30 percent recycled content.
+Apple launches the redesigned iMac, which uses 68 per cent less material and generates 67 per cent fewer carbon emissions than earlier generations.
+In addition, the aluminium stand on the iMac is made using 30 per cent recycled content.

-Apple achieves 100 percent renewable energy use in corporate facilities in Austin, Elk Grove, Cork, and Munich; at many sites in Australia; at the Infinite Loop campus in Cupertino; as well as at data centers in Newark, Maiden, and Prineville.
-Among all Apple corporate facilities worldwide, 75 percent of the total energy used comes from renewable sources — a 114 percent increase since 2010.
+Apple achieves 100 per cent renewable energy use in corporate facilities in Austin and Elk Grove in the US; in Cork, Ireland and Munich, Germany; at many sites in Australia; at the Infinite Loop campus in Cupertino; and at data centres in Newark, Maiden and Prineville in the US.
+Among all Apple corporate facilities worldwide, 75 per cent of the total energy used comes from renewable sources — a 114 per cent increase since 2010.

-At the data center in Maiden, North Carolina, Apple completes construction and begins operation of the largest end user-owned solar array and the largest non-utility fuel cell in the United States.
+At the data centre in Maiden, North Carolina, Apple completes construction and begins operation of the largest end user–owned solar array and the largest non-utility fuel cell in the United States.

-Apple commissions our data center in Maiden, North Carolina, and it earns the coveted LEED Platinum certification from the U.S. Green Building Council.
+Apple commissions our data centre in Maiden, North Carolina, and it earns the coveted LEED Platinum certification from the US Green Building Council.

 Apple introduces the Mac App Store in 123 countries, providing customers with one-click access to Mac software, including OS X Lion.
 Digital downloads dramatically reduce the environmental impact of delivering software by eliminating the packaging and transportation of boxed software.
 In addition, Apple eliminates restore DVDs previously included in Mac product packaging.